astromechza/spiro/README.md

 ## Development

-This project uses only one development time dependency:
+This project uses only two development time dependency:

+- `govendor`: for managing the `vendor/` directory
 - `govvv`: for embedding build versions and dates into the binaries

-You'll want to add it into your GOPATH using `go get`.
+You'll want to add these into your GOPATH using `go get`.

+Also, run `govendor sync` to synchronise your vendor folder once you've pulled the repository.

 ## Future features

 - More useful template functions (need feedback from users)
-- Allow yaml spec file
 - Syntax to split a single file into multiple